 Radiologic Technology

-The Radiologic Technology Associate in Science degree from Bakersfield College is a two-year program that prepares students for careers as radiologic technologists.
-The program covers a broad range of topics, including patient care, radiation safety, anatomy, and imaging techniques.
+The Radiologic Technology Associate in Science degree at Bakersfield College is a two-year program that prepares students for careers as radiologic technologists.
+Students learn how to use medical imaging equipment to help diagnose and treat patients while ensuring safety and quality care.

 - The BC Radiologic Technology Program is fully accredited by the JRCERT (8-year award)